-When looking through your emails, and noticing that you're spending everyday mostly deleting the spam email newsletters for things you signed up for years ago but never even open today (though you've always meant to), you'll automatically unsubscribing, knowing you'll save yourself an extra few hours a year by doing so.
-Unsubscribing from everything but the email list of this amazing guy's book that you happened to have read, that is (click here to never look at my emails!!!!).
+When looking through your emails, and noticing that you're spending everyday mostly deleting the spam email newsletters for things you signed up for years ago but never even open today (though you've always meant to), you'll automatically start unsubscribing, knowing you'll save yourself an extra few hours a year by doing so.
+Unsubscribing from everything but the email list of this amazing guy's book that you happened to have read, that is (check out nikhilautar.com/signup to never look at my emails!!!!).

-Instead of spending hours looking at what brands of food you eat to figure out which is healthiest, and driving miles to get that special brand you've determined is best (but may only help you a tiny bit), you'll find an app which updates that for you and gets you good deals, delivered to your door.
+Instead of spending hours looking at what brands of food you eat to figure out which is healthiest, and driving miles to get that special brand you've determined is best (but may only help you a tiny bit), you'll find an app which finds that for you and gets you good deals, delivered to your door.

-Instead of always finding yourself stressing, and running around for 10 minutes before an important appointment, looking for your phone, wallet and keys, you'll take about a week to keep reminding yourself of WHY you're putting your keys and wallet on the hallway table or by your bedside (instead of on the dining table one day, and the sofa the next etc), rewarding yourself with a wry smile when you do find them in seconds as you're walking out the door, and soon, be able to find them without even thinking about it.
+Instead of always finding yourself stressing, and running around for 10 minutes before an important appointment, looking for your phone, wallet and keys, you'll take about a week to keep reminding yourself of WHY you're putting your keys and wallet on the hallway table or by your bedside (instead of on the dining table one day, and the sofa the next etc), rewarding yourself with a wry smile when you do find them in seconds as you're walking out the door, and soon, be able to find them without even thinking about it because it will have become a habit.

-Hell, if you become as obsessive about it as me, when cooking, you'll automatically be telling yourself, "Hey!
-Why not put the water on boil, and add tea leaves and sugar into the pot, while putting peanut butter on my bread, and create 2 cups for Mum or Dad too, rather than waiting around idly for 5 minutes, or trying to do all that after you add milk!"
+Hell, if you do it as much as I have, when cooking, you'll automatically be telling yourself, "Hey!
+Why not put the water on boil, and add tea leaves and sugar into the pot, while putting peanut butter on my bread, and create 2 cups for Mum or Dad too, rather than waiting around idly for 5 minutes, or trying to do all that AFTER you add milk (where I used to find myself scrambling to butter my bread before it all boiled over the top)!"

 Efficiency, and choosing the best option becomes your NORM.